MCHPR/MCHPRS/docs/Redpiler.md

 ## The `UnreachableOutput` Pass

 If the side of a Comparator in subtract mode is constant, then the maximum output of the comparator is equal to the difference of the maximum side input and the maximum default input.
 Outgoing links that have a weight greater than or equal to the maxium output of the comparator can be safely removed.

 This optimization implements a simplified version of this idea.
 First, it iterates through all comparators in subtract mode and checks if a comparator has a single constant side input.
 If it does, it takes the difference between 15 and the constant strength, clamped at 0.
 If there are any outgoing links that have a weight greater than or equal to the difference, then it is removed from the graph.

 ## The `ConstantCoalesce` Pass

 Disregarding High-Signal Strength logic, which Redpiler does not support anyways, the value of a constant is ever only in between 0 and 15.
 Effectively, there are only 16 different constant values possible.
 This optimization pass creates the 16 different constant nodes for all values, and removes all other constant nodes in the graph.
 The outgoing edges of the old constant nodes are transformed to source from the new constant nodes.

 ## The `Coalesce` Pass

 There are often times when a wire powers many different components in the same way.
 For example, it is common for vertical multi-bit latches to be controlled by a slab tower that powers several repetears that lock other repeaters.
 This is very inefficent because these repeaters will always have the exact same value, but they are still updated and ticked independently.
 To avoid this logic duplication, this optimization pass merges duplicate nodes into one, removing duplicate nodes from the graph and adjusting links to point to the new node.

+## The `PruneOrphans` Pass

+Any redstone components that do not contribute to the functioning of output components (Trapdoors and Lamps) can be disregarded.
+This pass recusively marks all nodes connected to an output node and removes all remaining unmarked nodes (Depth-First-Search).

 ## The `ExportGraph` Pass